Citizenry/platform/docs/design/design-process.md

 This 'dev design' will be able to gather live user feedback and be a 'living testable product'.
 Design is then responsible for monitoring, tracking and developing any design changes that would improve this 'dev design' for users.
 Where able, producing a user test script (link to example) and conducting in-person or remote user testing on the 'dev design' will help to move the feature/product forward in usability.

-The developers at Ushahidi should be empowered to make appropriate design choices when working on a feature.
+The developers at StreetSignal should be empowered to make appropriate design choices when working on a feature.
 For example, if design dictates a certain layout for a form element and the existing pattern for the form element is slightly different, unless the change to the element is trivial in terms of dev time or the specific design has usability/accessibility impact using the existing pattern for the element is acceptable.

-Developers should be able to find everything they need in the [Ushahidi Pattern library](http://preview.ushahidi.com/platform-pattern-library/develop/index.html).
+Developers should be able to find everything they need in the [StreetSignal Pattern library](http://preview.streetsignal.com/platform-pattern-library/develop/index.html).

 ![This design has been re-used by devs for various screens for messages.](<../../.gitbook/assets/pattern-library-snackbar (1) (1) (2).png>)